Crossers are one of the most common clay targets you'll come across. Here's how to nail them

-Some shooters, for instance, often manage to hit clays that are travelling from right to left but then really struggle to hit anything that’s going in the other direction.
+You might hit clays travelling from right to left but miss anything going in the other direction.

 I sometimes refer to this psychological problem as a shooter ‘hitting a wall’ and it’s a mental thing where the shooter simply can’t swing the muzzles past a certain point.

-To be honest, I think we all encounter some form of this phenomenon at some stage in our shooting career.
-In this case you’ve got to (mentally) take a step backwards, reassess what you’re trying to do, follow your normal shooting procedure and concentrate on simply hitting the clay.
+To solve it, mentally take a step backwards, reassess what you’re trying to do, follow your normal shooting procedure and concentrate on simply hitting the clay.

 As you’ll always see how the clay is going to be presented before it’s your turn to shoot, here’s a little tip: Watch for the clay as it’s called and say to yourself ‘now’ when you first see it.